When You Are Not Motivated To Clean

 Use your phone to cut clutter.
 Don't save magazines, check their website and bookmark it, or save it to Pinterest.
 There are apps or functions already on your phone.
 Use those for shopping lists, reminders, and to save recipes, etc.

-Make sure shoes come off when you come in, and if you do not have a closet by the door, set them in a decorative bin.
+Remove shoes when you come in.
+No closet by the door?
+Store them in a decorative bin.

-Consider getting an ottoman, instead of a coffee table, that has hidden storage.
-Stash your magazines, remote control, or whatever else you need to in there.
+Use an ottoman rathar than a coffee table.
+Choose one that has hidden storage.
+Stash your magazines, remote control, or whatever else you need.